LambdaIITH/ftb_FastAPI-Git-CodeBase/README.md

 ### Storyline

-Tom, a beginner developer, attempted to create an application allowing users to post questions and answers.
+Tom Holland, a beginner developer, attempted to create an application allowing users to post questions and answers.
 However, he watched some youtube tutorials without fully grasping the concepts, resulting in several bugs that he couldn't resolve on his own.
 Seeking assistance, he turned to you for help.

 Now he is counting on you for fixing these bugs!